-Laser surgeries to correct refractive errors are relatively new.
+Laser surgeries have been around for a few decades and continue to get refined as technology evolves.
 Since LASIK was approved by the Food and Drug Administration (FDA), related operations have become popular ways to improve visual clarity for nearsightedness, farsightedness, or astigmatism.

 LASIK is one of the first laser-guided operations to reshape the cornea, and this procedure works for all types of refractive errors.
 SMILE is a newer version with fewer side effects.
 It is even less invasive than LASIK, but it only works for people with myopia and, sometimes, associated astigmatism.

 While there are some important differences between SMILE and LASIK, the pros and cons of both overlap a lot.
-They are roughly the same cost, have similar healing times, have similar side effects, and correct refractive errors within about the same range, typically to 20/40 or better.
+They are roughly the same cost, have similar healing times, have similar side effects, and correct refractive errors within about the same range.

 You may be a better candidate for SMILE than LASIK, however.
 Work with your eye doctor to decide which procedure works best for your eyes.

 Laser Surgeries for Refractive Errors: SMILE Eye Surgery vs. LASIK